facinick/gnippet/README.md

 # Gnippet

-> ReadMe is under development, but you can check the demo and browse the code. (obviously)
+> ReadMe is under development, but you can check the demo and browse the code. (obviously).
+Documentation for setting up DB, seeding, installing modules, building app and serving the app is pending.

 ## Purpose